waleedhkhan/waleed.de/src/pages/colophon.md

 </section><section>

-## Build and Deploy
-I am hosting this website on Cloudflare Pages.
-Deployment process takes less then few minutes to setup with Github and comes with some great optimization.

-</section><section>

 ## Design

 I kept it simple and minimal to focused mainly on the content and readability.
-I am using [Signifier](https://klim.co.nz/retail-fonts/signifier/) as my primary Serif font.
+I am using [Signifier](https://klim.co.nz/retail-fonts/signifier/) as my primary font.

 </section>